emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-12-15-Solving Capacitated Vehicle Routing Problem with Python.md

 ---

-Vehicle routing problem (VRP) is identifying the optimal set of routes for a set of vehicles/fleet/transportation modes to travel in order to deliver to a given set of customers.
+Vehicle routing problem (VRP) is identifying the optimal set of routes for a set of vehicles to travel in order to deliver to a given set of customers.
 When vehicles have limited carrying capacity and customers have time windows within which the deliveries must be made, problem becomes capacitated vehicle routing problem with time windows (CVRPTW).